pansap99/gitGuide/README.md

 git checkout <branch-name>
 ```

 command.
-Now we are back were we lefted the project and we can see all our latest changes and files.
+Now we are back were we left the project and we can see all our latest changes and files.
-One usefull thing someone can do by time-traveling in the repo history is to pick a past commit and maybe diverge from this point to another branch.
+One useful thing someone can do by time-traveling in the repo history is to pick a past commit and maybe diverge from this point to another branch.
 To sum up the actions we have to do are:

 1. Checkout a particular commit using its commit hash
 ```